jasonmm/compojure-wiki/Routes-In-Detail.md

 ### Returning a response

-Once the HTTP request has been matched and destructured, the rest of the route is encased in an implicit do block, just like normal functions:
+Once the HTTP request has been matched and destructured, the rest of the route is encased in an implicit do block, so that it behaves like normal functions:

 ```clojure
 (str "<h1>Hello user " id "</h1>")